Terrascope

 Various guides and best practices are available for users to start or learn more about setting up a Spark job, managing resources, and accessing logs.
 These resources cover topics such as: These resources cover various topics, including:

-• Start a Spark Job using Spark 3:
+• Start a Spark Job:

 • Manage Spark resources: